-32. Budget: Department of Public Works, Water - \$1,000,000 Title: Pump Station Upgrades Project Advocate(s): Chair, Board of Public Works, Public Works Director houses to meet required electrical codes and update the Happy Hollow pump station, constructing a new chemical further from the wetlands and river. that we upgrade all of our pump stations with chemical fe new chemical feed safety equipment, and has mandated Relationship to General Plan: Included in the long-range capital plan to maintain infrastructure and equipment.
-Relationship to General Plan: Included in the long-rang e capital plan to maintain infrastructure and equipment.
-Relationship to General Plan: Included in the long-range History: This is the continuation of a multiyear project to · · · · · ·
+32. Budget: Department of Public Works, Water - \$1,000,000 Title: Pump Station Upgrades Project Advocate(s): Chair, Board of Public Works, Public Works Director Description: Upgrade the electrical systems in the pump houses to meet required electrical codes and update the water pump station.
+This year's project will focus on the Happy Hollow pump station, constructing a new chemical feed building which will be connected to three new wells further from the wetlands and river.
+Justification: The Happy Hollow wells provide 40% of the town's water.
+The current pump station is in very poor shape.
+The DEP cited the town in 2010 for not having the new chemical feed safety equipment, and has mandated that we upgrade all of our pump stations with chemical feed safety controls.
+The new equipment is being installed to help eliminate the possibility of contaminating the water system, and this work requires significant electrical work which must meet current electrical codes.
+Relationship to General Plan: Included in the long-range capital plan to maintain infrastructure and equipment.
+Relationship to General Plan: Included in the long-range e capital plan to maintain infrastructure and equipment.
+Relationship to General Plan: Included in the long-range History: This is the continuation of a multiyear project to · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·